 There’s a two-pronged SEO strategy to earn a search engine’s confidence in your content – on-page and off-page SEO.

-On-page SEO techniques
+On-page SEO ranking factors

 On-page SEO (also known as on-site SEO) techniques focus on enhancing the relevancy of your web content and tying it to the user’s intent behind a search query.
-The following elements of a webpage should be optimized to have search engines take note of your content –
+The following elements of a webpage should be optimized to have search engines take note of your content:

-1) Title Tag that clicks: This refers to the title of a webpage or the headline of a piece of content.
+This refers to the title of a webpage or the headline of a piece of content.
 A title tag displays as a clickable search result on search engine results pages (SERPs).

 Place your target keyword in the beginning of the title tag as search engines pay more attention to words in the beginning because it helps them understand what your page is about.